Fluid Dynamics#

 You can test it using these lines of code:

-(which is then a \((n_x,n_y)\) array) and uy
+Tip: Because u is \((2,n_x,n_y)\), we can get ux by doing u[0] (which is then a \((n_x,n_y)\) array) and uy by doing u[1].

-optional - np.einsum
+optional - np.einsum#

-help out here.
+Figuring out the summations efficiently can be a pain, but we can use np.einsum help out here.
 Figure out how to rewrite the above problem with Einstein summation notation.
 To use the function, if we have

 $\(